hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 ways.

-This tries to fetch the Indian MFs nav data from the AMFI website and Index data from bse website.
+This tries to fetch the Indian MFs nav data from the AMFI website and Index data from nse website.
 As one can look at this data from their website for personal use, so I am assuming that it should be fine to fetch the data again for personal use, but if you plan to access the data from these sources for any other use, do cross check with the data sources once, before fetching and using the data from them.
 Also avoid overloading their servers when trying to fetch, by fetching spread over a long time and not at once.

-NOTE: Rating/Ranking provided by independent 3rd parties will be based on collating a score over multiple parameters and or some more additional validation/crosscheck.
+NOTE:
-AND this program DOESNT have intelligence for either of it, So the sorted list this prg generates/shows is not accurate at all and can potentially be misleading for n number of reasons.
+Rating/Ranking provided by knowledgable independent 3rd parties will be based on collating a score over multiple parameters and or some more additional validation /crosscheck.
+THIS PROGRAM DOESNT have intelligence for either of it, So sorted list this prg generates/shows is not accurate at all and can potentially be misleading for n number of reasons.

-NOTE: Even the sites will show more as well as relavant parameters to get a guage of how the entity is performing wrt different important aspects.
+NOTE: Financial sites will show more as well as relavant parameters to get a guage of how the entity is performing wrt different important aspects.
 So please do look at those along with the ratings from independent agencies to get the better picture of how the entity is performing.
 This program doesnt do any of these more